Workflow actions

 This section enables you to determine the configuration details of your Workflow action.
 Select a Workflow for your action and choose a particular Transition on which you want the action to be available.

-You can restrict editing by determining users who can update requests.
-Grant edit permissions to relevant users by clicking the arrow below the Who can edit requests field and selecting user(s) for whom editing of requests should be enabled.
-There are three user groups to be selected:
+Grant edit permissions to relevant users by clicking the expand arrow icon on the Which request participant can edit requests? field and selecting user(s) for whom editing of requests will be enabled.

 To decide when user(s) can edit requests, use JQL to write queries.